Mala2/MouDio/README.md

 <br />

-3. Once the speaker is ON, the TPR54 is responsible for interacting with Bluetooth Module BT-806 to change the song and volume.
+**3. Once the speaker is ON, the TPR54 is responsible for interacting with Bluetooth Module BT-806 to change the song and volume.
 (Keep in mind that the TAS5825 can also change just volume) through TX/RX UART pin between the atmega328 and Bluetooth Module BT-806 at 115200 rate data.
 For example: Once the atmega328 is connected to BT-806, It can send a command to change the volume.
-For example,
+For example,**

 ![image](https://user-images.githubusercontent.com/63622787/149187244-66467fe5-f23c-40f3-abe1-30d0a50c8069.png)

-And so on.
-Also, if the BAT SOC is low, alert the user with an LED blinking and start the Shutdown Procedures once the BAT is too low to operate the system > 6V or 15%.
+**And so on.
+Also, if the BAT SOC is low, alert the user with an LED blinking and start the Shutdown Procedures once the BAT is too low to operate the system > 6V or 15%.**

 # To Do List
 -------------------